Metal Roofing Systems

 Design Flexibility is also a plus to owning a metal roof.
 No matter what kind of roofing style, color or finish you have now, there’s a metal roofing style to match.
 Today’s metal roofing looks just like common roofing material such as asphalt shingle, clay tile, cedar shake or slate.
 However, metal lasts at least 2 to 3 times longer.

-Energy Efficiency comes with any metal roof.
+Energy Efficiency comes with any metal roofing system.
 Metal roofing in both light and dark colors reflects heat effectively to reduce cooling loads in the summer and insulate homes during the winter.
-This can help to lower energy bills.
+You can see how a metal roof can help to lower energy bills.

 Metal roofing is ordered per piece, whether an individual sheet, a piece of trim, or ridge material.
 In new construction, proper estimating results in very little waste.
 Sheets can be ordered at exact lengths, requiring less job-site modifications, which is great for new construction.
 As for remodeling, a metal roof is usually easily applied over an existing roof.
 In situations where reducing the cost of labor is essential, it can be helpful to have this option.

 Looking to install your own roof?
 Calebs Sheet Metal can fabricate a custom roof system as a package.
-Calebs uses Standing Seam Metal Roofing Systems manufactured with COOLR© Metal.
+Calebs manufactures Standing Seam Metal Roofing Systems with COOLR© Metal among others.